Once grouped with its eastern counterpart in a species called the rufous-sided towhee, the Spotted Towhee now has its own scientific name.

-- Distinctive Markings: Males have black head, back and tail with white belly, orange-red sides and multiple white wing marks.
-Females (like the one at right) are similar, but they have brown accents where males are black.
+Distinctive Markings: Male has a black head, back and tail with a white belly, orange-red sides and multiple white wing marks.
+Female is similar, but has gray or brown accents instead of black.

-- Diet: Insects, spiders, caterpillars, seeds, berries and small salamanders.
+Diet: Insects, spiders, caterpillars, seeds, berries; sometimes small lizards or snakes.

-- Backyard Favorites: Oats or flaxseed scattered on the ground and suet.
+Backyard Favorites: Oats or flaxseed scattered on the ground; suet.